-Google Pixel 7 Pro vs Pixel 7: Rumoured differences
+Google Pixel 7 Pro vs Pixel 7: What's the difference?

 - Pixel 7: Dual rear (50MP main + 12MP ultra wide), 10.8MP front

-Aside from physical size and a couple design details, it looks like the biggest difference between the Pixel 7 Pro and the Pixel 7 will be in their camera offerings.
-We know from Google's tease of the handsets that the Pixel 7 Pro will have a triple rear camera, while the Pixel 7 will have a dual camera.
+Aside from physical size and a couple design details, the biggest difference between the Pixel 7 Pro and the Pixel 7 is in their camera offerings.
+The Pixel 7 Pro has a triple rear camera, while the Pixel 7 has a dual camera.

-The Pixel 7's camera is rumoured to have the same main sensor and ultra wide sensor as the Pixel 7 Pro, but not offer the telephoto lens.
+The Pixel 7's camera has the same main sensor and ultra wide sensor as the Pixel 7 Pro, but it doesn't offer the telephoto lens.

-Both devices are said to have features including Movie Motion Blur, Real Tone, Face Unblur and Magic Eraser, though the Pixel 7 Pro is also rumoured to have Macro Focus - likely from the telephoto sensor.
-It's said the Pixel 7 Pro will offer 30x high resolution zoom, while the Pixel 7 will have 8x.
+Both devices have features including Motion Mode, Real Tone, Photo Unblur and Magic Eraser, as well as the company's excellent Night Sight.
+The Pixel 7 Pro also offers Macro Focus and 30x high resolution zoom, while the Pixel 7 doesn't have the Macro Focus feature and it's high resolution zoom tops out at 8x.

 Conclusion

-The Google Pixel 7 Pro and Pixel 7 both appear to have a similar design, with a couple of differences, including the rear camera, physical size and colour variations.
-The Pixel 7 Pro is also expected to offer a slightly curved display compared to the Pixel 7's flat display, as well as a sharper resolution, higher refresh rate, more RAM and a larger battery.
+The Google Pixel 7 Pro and Pixel 7 both have a similar design, with a couple of differences, including the rear camera, physical size and colour variations.
+The Pixel 7 Pro also offers a slightly curved display compared to the Pixel 7's flat display, as well as a sharper resolution, higher refresh rate, more RAM, more storage and a larger battery.

-It is the camera offerings where the biggest difference between these two devices will likely be the most apparent though, with the Pixel 7 Pro offering a telephoto sensor and some extra camera features, like Macro focus and a higher resolution zoom.
+It is the camera offerings where the biggest difference between these two devices is the most apparent though, with the Pixel 7 Pro offering a telephoto sensor and some extra camera features, like Macro focus and a higher resolution zoom.

-The Pixel 7 Pro will be the more expensive of these two devices though, so the decision as to which is right for you will very much depend on what features are important to you and what you're willing to pay for them.
-The Pixel 7 will likely be a very capable device, but the Pixel 7 Pro will bring those luxury extras.
+The Pixel 7 Pro is the more expensive of these two devices though, so the decision as to which is right for you will very much depend on what features are important to you and what you're willing to pay for them.
+The Pixel 7 is a very capable device, but the Pixel 7 Pro brings those luxury extras and it's the one to buy between these two models if you can justify the cost.